James R. Schenck

-Since becoming CEO in April of 2014, Schenck has led PenFed's asset growth from $17.6 billion to $21.3 billion, grown annual net income from $116 million to $179 million, and increased membership from 1.3 million to 1.6 million.
+Since becoming CEO in April of 2014, Schenck has led PenFed's asset growth from $18 billion to $23 billion, grown annual net income from $116 million to $179 million, and increased membership from 1.3 million to 1.6 million.
 In a nationwide vote conducted by Credit Union Magazine in 2017, Schenck was elected the National Credit Union Hero of the Year.

-Schenck currently serves as volunteer CEO of the PenFed Foundation, which raises millions of dollars to help military Veterans heal their wounds, move off the streets, pay their bills and own their first homes, and start their own businesses.
+Schenck volunteers for the PenFed Foundation, which raises millions of dollars to help military Veterans heal their wounds, pay their bills, own their first homes, and start their own businesses.
 Schenck also volunteers for many other charities and business groups.
-He recently served as Chairman's Circle Sponsor of the USO's 75th Anniversary Gala and chaired the Washington Business Hall of Fame campaign which raised a record $1.3 million for Junior Achievement.
+He recently served as Chairman's Circle Sponsor of the USO's 75th Anniversary Gala, and chaired the Washington Business Hall of Fame campaign which raised $1.3 million for Junior Achievement.
 He also serves on the boards of the US Chamber of Commerce, Northern Virginia Chamber of Commerce, Northern Virginia Technology Council, Carriage Services (NYSE: CSV) and Lasermax Defense.

-Prior to his assignment to the Pentagon, Schenck taught economics and finance at the United States Military Academy.
-Schenck is a graduate of the Harvard Business School and West Point.
-In 2015, he was selected by HillVets as one of the 100 most influential and impactful Veterans in the United States.
+Prior to his assignment to the Pentagon, Schenck taught Economics and Finance at the United States Military Academy.
+He is a graduate of the Harvard Business School and West Point.
+In 2015, Schenck was selected by HillVets as one of the 100 most influential and impactful veterans in the United States.